DCMTK/chocolateypackage/README.md

-# chocolateypackages
+# chocolateypackage
-source of the DCMTK chocolatey package
+Official source of the DCMTK chocolatey package